 The ratio of older people to total population is higher in Europe than on any other continent – the phenomenon of population ageing will continue well into this century.
-SHARE (also called 50+ in Europe) is the first study of its kind to examine the different ways in which people aged 50 and older live.
-All 27 European member states as well as Israel are part of the survey.
-The data is collected every second year and started in 2004 with the 1st wave.
-In 2017 was the data for wave 7 collected and SHARE is planned to end in 2023 with the 10th and final wave.
+SHARE (also called "50+ in Europe") is the first study of its kind to examine the different ways in which people aged 50 and older live.
+27 EU member states as well as Israel are part of the survey.
+The data are collected every second year and started in 2004 with the 1st wave.
+In 2017 the data for wave 7 were collected and SHARE is set to end in 2023 with the 10th and final wave.

 Based on probability samples in all participating countries, SHARE represents the non-institutionalized population aged 50 and older.
-The SHARE-questionnaires contains information regarding demography, social participation, health and socio-economic status.
-All questionnaires – both the generic and country specific versions can be found on SHAREs official website.
+The SHARE questionnaires contain information regarding demography, social participation, health and socio-economic status.
+All questionnaires – both the generic and country specific versions – can be found on SHARE's official website.

-SDU also collaborates with several other Danish universities as well as research institutions in Denmark, please see: SHARE-REGLINK for more information.
+SDU also collaborates with several other Danish universities and research institutions, please see REGLINK-SHAREDK for more information.